ubyssey/volunteer/faq/README.md

 This is happening due to version difference between **`VERSION` variable in `settings.py`** and **`version` field in `package.json`**.
 We compile our static asset with [Gulp](https://gulpjs.com/), and it looks at `version` field in `package.json` as defined in [this line from gulpfile.js](https://github.com/ubyssey/ubyssey.ca/blob/eb4b406b462fdee5b36790fc22642f6e97f418ec/ubyssey/static/gulpfile.js#L17).
 However, Django looks at `VERSION` variable in its `settings.py` file.

 To fix this issue, make sure [VERSION variable here](https://github.com/ubyssey/ubyssey.ca/blob/develop/_settings/settings-local.py#L10) and [version field here](https://github.com/ubyssey/ubyssey.ca/blob/develop/ubyssey/static/package.json#L3) are matching in your machine.
+Also check the version of ubyssey.ca/ubyssey/settings.py in your machine.
+This file is only for your local environment and does not get updated from remote repository.

 ### Debugging Django with Docker